rpolisuk/donors-choice/Artifacts/README.md

 All project artifacts to be available through GitHub and the team channel in MS Teams:
 1. Project Source Code
-    * The source code for the back-end API is located at this linkhttps://github.com/prj666-s21/donors-choice/tree/DonorsChoiceAPI
+    * The source code for the back-end API is located at this link - https://github.com/prj666-s21/donors-choice/tree/DonorsChoiceAPI
-    * The source code for the front-end web pages is located here - https://github.com/prj666-s21/donors-choice/tree/master
+    * The source code for the front-end web pages is at this link - https://github.com/prj666-s21/donors-choice/tree/master
 3. Project Technical Document
     * The technical document is located at this link - https://github.com/prj666-s21/donors-choice/tree/main/Artifacts/ProjectTechnicalDocuments
 5. User Manual